Help I’ve Been Burgled! Burglary Checklist

 You can find further burglary advice information here on the police crime prevention website.
 You can also read out Ultimate Burglary Prevention Guide here.

 At IKS Locksmiths we are a Master Locksmiths Association Approved 24 hour emergency Locksmith based in Barnet, North London.
 We provide a high quality service at very competitive rates.
-Should you require a locksmith in London to carry out burglary repairs or to upgrade your home or business security to prevent burglary in the future call our Master Locksmith direct on 02032841045.
+Should you require a locksmith in London to carry out burglary repairs or to upgrade your home or business security to prevent burglary in the future call our Master Locksmith direct.
 We provide a comprehensive home security survey free of charge.

 Image courtesy of AJC1